 I seem to have been on a roast chicken mission recently born mainly out of a desire to clear out my freezer stocks.
 I have 3 freezers – one chest, which seems to reach maximum capacity very quickly.
 I hate wasting food so freeze any scrap of leftovers I can.
-This on top if being a food stylist where any excess shoot food that is freezable gets tossed in.
-I had these chicken pieces and amazing Sicilians sausages from Giovanni’s so decided to combine in a saucy tray bake with fingerling fir potatoes (delicious) and loads of seasonings.
+This on top of being a food stylist where any excess shoot food that is freezable gets tossed in.
+I had these chicken pieces and amazing Sicilian sausages from Giovanni’s so decided to combine them in a saucy traybake with fingerling fir potatoes (delicious) and loads of seasonings.

 This was essentially a variation of two of my favourite roast chicken recipes.
 Roast chicken with white wine and herbs (best –ever) plus my chicken, pork sausage and marmalade tray back that appeared in my first book.

 In my last 2 chicken recipes, I landed up using a good organic vegetable stock cube simply because I had run out of any decent chicken stock and have to say I love the flavour it adds.
 I’m thinking of making this a trend.
 When the flavour of the stock is integral in a recipe such as this, it is important to use the best.
 I think vegetable stocks round things off by adding a different element.